 If you do make the mistake of jumping to talking about yourself, make it brief and then return to the person and ask them a follow-up question, so that they can continue expressing their feelings.

+Thoughtful and caring follow-up questions are a key part of interacting with other people.
 Just remember follow-up questions should show that you care – not feel like an interrogation!

 Follow-up questions are great because they show that you were listening, which leads to my next important point.